The majority of property purchases are dependent on mortgage finance.

 The lender’s interest in the property will be protected by a detailed mortgage deed and it is important to read this carefully.
 The mortgage lender is anxious to preserve their security and common restrictions will include:-

 - Restricting the borrowers right to undertake any structural alterations without giving consent first

-- Not to let the property – or part with possession of even part (for example taking lodgers) with securing permissions
+- Not to let the property – or part with possession of even part (for example taking lodgers) without securing permissions

 - To keep the property insured

 Lenders will sometimes add ‘special’ conditions.
 These tend to require that recommendations from their building surveyor – perhaps to undertake specified repairs – are implemented.

 If the borrower breaks the terms of the mortgage this may entitle the mortgage lender to repossess the property.

 If the borrower is taking a high loan to value mortgage the lender may oblige the borrower to pay for a ‘mortgage indemnity insurance’.
 The borrower will have to pay a one off insurance premium so that if he defaults on the mortgage and the lender suffers a loss, the lender can claim from an insurance company.